Dolichoderus

-Dolichoderus is a genus of ants found worldwide.
+Dolichoderus is a genus of dolichoderine ants found in eastern North America, Central America, tropical South America, Europe, most of Asia, and Australasia.
+The genus is the sole member of the tribe Dolichoderini and has an extensive fossil history across Baltic amber deposits in Europe.
+Dolichoderus is the type genus of the subfamily Dolichoderinae and was described in 1831.
+These ants cannot sting, are often seen tending to aphids and scale insects for honeydew, and some species of the genus, members of the D. cuspidatus group endemic to Southeast Asia, are nomadic aphid farmers.

 Taxonomy

+The genus Dolichoderus has been historically treated in up to seven subgenera or genera.

-The ants of the Neotropical genus Monacis were revised in 1959 by Kempf.
+The ants of the former Neotropical genus Monacis were revised in 1959 by Kempf.
 However, Brown in 1973 and G. C. Wheeler and J. Wheeler in 1973 and 1976 considered both Monacis and Hypoclinea to be junior synonyms of Dolichoderus.
+Subsequently, the genera Hypoclinea, Monacis, and Monoceratoclinea were revived by Hölldobler and Wilson.
+Most recently, Shattuck again synonymized all previous genera and subgenera under the single name Dolichoderus, which remains the current valid circumscription.

 Description

-The type species is Dolichoderus attelaboides.
+The type species is Dolichoderus attelaboides (Fabricius, 1775).
 Worker ants in this genus have a body length that is typically about four millimetres and can be recognised by their thick, inflexible and strongly sculptured integument.
-There is a flange on the underside of the head near the base of the mandibles which is saw-like in some species.
+There is a flange on the underside of the head near the base of the mandibles which is tooth-like in some species.
 The longitudinal suture in the central plate of the metathorax is deeply impressed.
 The propodeum or first abdominal segment has the posterior face distinctly concave when viewed from the side.
-The gaster and alitrunk are separated by a single segment, the petiole.
+The gaster and mesosoma are separated by a single segment, the petiole.
 The orifice of the cloaca is a horizontal slit rather than a circular opening.
-It is surrounded by a few rather stiff erect bristles.
+It may be surrounded by a few rather stiff erect bristles.

 Distribution

-Members of this genus are found worldwide, in all the continents except Antarctica.
+Members of this genus are found worldwide, except for the continent of Africa; North America west of the Rocky Mountains, and the Southern Cone of Australia.